 I also wish to publicly acknowledge the wonderful support Frances Bedford, MP and Paul Barbaro in particular has given to Helen and myself and their commitment to long term support as we strive to advocate for not just families living with autism, but all families living with a disability.

 It is equally important to acknowledge Franco Parenti’s (Video Alchemy) efforts in providing us with the professional voice over.
-What is fantastic about Franco's involvement with helping us make a professional presentation is that he is the City of Tea Tree Gully's former Community Services Manager and he demonstrates his passion for community services through his wonderful video production work that he does for not for profit organiza
+What is fantastic about Franco's involvement with helping us make a professional presentation is that he is the City of Tea Tree Gully's former Community Services Manager and he demonstrates his passion for community services through his wonderful video production work that he does for not for profit organizations today.

 Helen Howson can't go without a personal thank you from myself.
 Helen put a huge amount of time into not just the petition, but the presentation you can view on YouTube today.
 She utilised her amazing photography skills to put together a touching and realistic video that represents our everyday lives.
 She is such a fabulous Mum who started a photography business called Everyone's Beautiful so that families would have special and beautiful photos of their children with special needs, which is difficult to get.
 I wouldn't have all the beautiful photos of my children that I have if it wasn't for Helen.
 Thank you Helen.
 You are an inspiration to me and many others and we are blessed to have you and your family in our lives.